 What are their lives like?
 The Solomon Islands are located in a strategic location on sea routes between the South Pacific Ocean, the Solomon Sea, and the Coral Sea.
 On 2 April 2007, an undersea earthquake measuring 8.1 on the Richter scale occurred 345 km WNW of the capital Honiara.
 A resulting tsunami devastated coastal areas of Western and Choiseul provinces with dozens of deaths and thousands dislocated.
 The provincial capital of Gizo was especially hard hit.
 Volcanic activity and tremors are common and earthquakes are somewhat frequent for the islands.
 Though rare, tsunamis can be devastating as previously mentioned.

-Areas outside the tourist locations can be much more primitive including an attitude of resistance to outsiders.
+An attitude of resistance to outsiders may exist in areas outside the tourist locations.
 Some groups of villagers live the same as their ancestors did centuries ago.
 It is best to get advice from local officials as to which areas can be visited.
 Group tours are highly recommended and many such tours of the islands are available.

 There is a wide range of traditional leaf baskets, wood & stone carvings, mats, shell jewelries, woven hats, and other local products available for purchase at the main market and souvenir stands.
 In addition to crafts, local island people work in mining, logging, fishing, and market commerce.
 Rural people live lives of subsistence farming, fishing, and craftwork.